andytudhope/thebluebook/source/canto-v/background-life.md

 like we know where to go from
 here.

-That was always the point, boy, the wandering, the random walk, the wayward, guardian of a path no-one can take,
+That was always the point,
+the wandering, the random walk, the wayward, guardian of a path no-one can take,